Energy in California: Energy storage

 California has several large pumped-storage hydroelectric powerplants.

 Assembly Bill 2514 directed the California Public Utilities Commission (CPUC) to adopt an energy storage program and procurement target.
 As a result, the CPUC established an energy storage target of 1,325 MW by 2020.
 In 2014, Southern California Edison commissioned the 8MW/32MWh Tehachapi Energy Storage Project, which was the largest lithium-ion battery system operating in North America and one of the largest in the world at the time of commissioning.
-The 1-hour 230 MW Gateway Energy Storage project near San Diego became the biggest Lithium-ion grid storage in 2020, and several more are under construction, such as the two at Moss Landing.
+The 1-hour 230 MW Gateway Energy Storage project near San Diego became the biggest Lithium-ion grid storage in 2020, and several more are under construction.
+From 2014 to 2024, the halving time of levelized cost of storage was 4.1 years, while capacity doubling time was 1.2 years.

 Nuclear

 California used to have multiple nuclear power plants, including the Rancho Seco Nuclear Generating Station, the San Onofre Nuclear Generating Station, the Vallecitos Nuclear Center, and the Humboldt Bay Nuclear Power Plant, in addition to various other smaller experimental or prototype reactors which intermittently supplied power to the grid, such as the Sodium Reactor Experiment.
 All of these reactors have been shut down due to both economic and social factors.
 California's single remaining operational facility is the Diablo Canyon Power Plant.
-The owner, Pacific Gas & Electric, had agreed to shut down the two reactors at the site in 2025.
+The owner, Pacific Gas & Electric, had previously agreed to shut down the two reactors at the site in 2025, but California State Lawmakers have since passed Senate Bill 856 on September 1, 2022, to extend Diablo Canyon operations through 2030.
 The plant produces about 18 TWh per year. and accounts for 9% of total in-state generation.
-California State Lawmakers passed Senate Bill 856 on September 1, 2022, to extend Diablo Canyon operations through 2030.

 The 3937 MW Palo Verde Nuclear Generating Station in Tonopah, Arizona exports power to California via Path 46 and is over 27% owned by California utility companies.